Simply put, a contract is a legally binding agreement between private parties.

 Types of Contract Clauses

-- Timing clauses.
-Statute of limitation clauses, time limitation clauses, and time of performance clauses are all helpful to understanding the time parameters of a contract.
+• Timing clauses.
+Statute of limitation clauses, time limitation clauses, and time of performance clauses are all helpful in understanding the time parameters of a contract.

 It is important to note that contracts should be tailored to fit the unique agreement and the objectives of both parties.
 There are a multitude of different clauses that can be utilized within a given contract to accurately reflect these agreements and objectives.
 An experienced attorney at Baxter Legal Services can provide a fuller understanding of which contract clauses may be useful to help reach your individual business goals.